arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/user-manual/content.md

 ### Powering the Board

-The Nicla voice can be powered in four ways:
+The Nicla voice can be powered by:

-1. Using a Micro USB cable (not included).
+- Using a Micro USB cable (not included).
-2. Using an external 5 V power supply connected to `VIN_BQ25120` pin, **the recommended power supply voltage is 5 V**.
+- Using an external 5 V power supply connected to `VIN_BQ25120` pin (please, refer to the [board pinout section](#board-pinout) of the user manual), **the recommended power supply voltage is 5 V**.
-3. Using a 3.7 V Lithium Polymer (Li-Po) battery connected to the board through the onboard battery connector; the manufacturer part number of the battery connector is BM03B-ACHSS and the recommended battery capacity for the Nicla Voice is 200 mAh.
+- Using a 3.7 V Lithium Polymer (Li-Po) battery connected to the board through the onboard battery connector; the manufacturer part number of the battery connector is BM03B-ACHSS and **the recommended battery capacity for the Nicla Voice is 200 mAh**.
 A Li-Po battery with an integrated NTC thermistor is also recommended for thermal protection.
-4. Using the onboard ESLOV connector, which has a dedicated 5 V line; the manufacturer part number of the ESLOV connector is SM05B-SRSS.
+- Using the onboard ESLOV connector, which has a dedicated 5 V line; the manufacturer part number of the ESLOV connector is SM05B-SRSS.

 ### NDP Processor Firmware Update